Laban254/alx-low_level_programming/0x0C-more_malloc_free/README.md

-learning more on malloc and the need to use free fuction to free memory
+learning more on malloc and the need to use free fuction to free memory.